Home

 Locating and Rolling the Joists

-Once you have the stairway and any cantilevered floor joists layed out, begin by crowning and marking floor joists.
+Once you have the stairway and any cantilevered floor joists layed out, begin floor framing by crowning and marking floor joists.
 Think about the situation, right or left-handed person, best direction for rolling the floor joists, etc. Locate the joists so that they are all crowned in the same direction, close enough to the mark so all you have to do is roll them up and nail in place.

 When nailing on the end where the rim joist goes a lot of people put to many nails on the end and split them out, this reduces bearing on the sill plates and invites a floor squeak which is nearly impossible to locate and fix later.